-Project managers are faced with this dilemma when a project has had its runtime before.
-They have always struggled with making the developers clean up someone else’s code.
+Project managers are faced with the dilemma of repairing code or do coding from scratch when a project has had its runtime before.
+They have always struggled with making the developers repair someone else’s code.
 In some cases, the developers don’t know who wrote that old code and where to look exactly to fix it.
 It’s like finding a needle in the haystack.
 They try to avoid that re-work and prefer working from scratch.

 One cannot paint all the scenarios with the same brush.
 Sometimes, rewriting seems more promising than repairing.
 It is rather profitable to spend money and time in working from scratch than to keep digging the barren land.
 Both have their pros and cons based on the case scenarios.

 Repairing an Old Code